H3AR7B3A7/DockerAndKubernetes/Docker.md

 ## Sharing of data in a Volume

-Lets make a directory and add a website to it:
+Let's make a directory and add a website to it:
 > mkdir website
 > cd website